Jagbir Singh: Coaching career

 He was the coach of the Indian men's team in the 2004 Olympics in Athens, Test series against Pakistan/Spain/France and the Champions Trophy held the same year in Lahore.
 He has attended various FIH coaching seminars and 'Advanced coaching' courses of FIH.

 FIH appointed him as the Coaching Course Conductor for the Olympic Solidarity Coaching Programme held at Nepal in 2008.
 He is also the coach for Jaypee Punjab Warriors team in Hockey India League 2013 onwards.

 Media columnist and commentator career

 Jagbir Singh receiving the Arjuna Award 1990 from President Venkataraman.

-He has been a popular commentator on TV and a much-sought after columnist and opinion-maker on hockey in several prestigious national and regional newspapers and magazines in India.
-He has been part of the commentary and expert analysis team in almost all the major competitions like the Olympics, World Cup, Commonwealth Games, Asian Games, Asia Cup, and other international and domestic tournaments on ESPN, Ten Sports, Doordarshan, NDTV, Times Now, CNN IBN etc.
+He has been a commentator on TV and a columnist on hockey in national and regional newspapers and magazines in India.
+He has been part of the commentary and expert analysis team in competitions including the Olympics, World Cup, Commonwealth Games, Asian Games, Asia Cup, and other international and domestic tournaments including ESPN, Ten Sports, Doordarshan, NDTV, Times Now, and CNN IBN.